dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     phase_space_size  = sample_rate / target_frequency_resolution
     phase_space_size -> 4800000

 The sine generator sub component requires the phase space to be a power of two.
-As 'P' is the minimum required phase space size it is required to round up.
+As phase\_space\_size is the minimum required phase space size it is required to round up to the nearest power of two.

     Power of 2 phase space size:
     power2_phase_space_bits =  ceiling(log(phase_space_size) / log(2))